-City Council CF 22-0231 Page 2
+PLUM Committee CF 22-0231 Page 2

 The City Council adopted Council File 22-0231 (Buscaino-Harris-Dawson) and the Interim Control Ordinance (ICO) became effective on July 6, 2022.
 The Interim Control Ordinance was adopted in response to a motion introduced by City Council on March 1, 2022.
 The motion instructed the Department of City Planning, in consultation with the City Attorney, to prepare an Interim Control Ordinance as an immediate temporary measure to prohibit the issuance of any demolition, building, grading, and any other applicable permits to prevent the establishment of new, or expansion of existing truck parking, open storage and container storage uses on all industrial land in the Wilmington-Harbor City Community Plan Area, except for the area east of Alameda Street and the Wilmington Industrial Park area located south of G Street and east of Broad Avenue.
 The Planning Department expanded the ICO boundary to include Harbor City (area west of I-110) due to its proximity to the Port of Los Angeles and high level of interest for trucking-related uses to locate and operate in the Harbor City community; inclusion in the ICO will prevent the trucking-related uses from sprawling out into other parts of the plan area.
-The Wilmington Industrial Park area south of G Street and east of Broad Avenue is excluded from the ICO boundary; it is a solid pocket of industrial land located close to the Port of Los Angeles and the Port of Long Beach with direct connection to active rail lines and easy accessibility to nearby freeways.
+The Wilmington Industrial Park area south of G Street and east of Broad Avenue is excluded from the ICO boundary; it is a solid pocket of industrial land located close to the Port of Los Angeles and the Port of Long Beach with direct connection to active rail lines and easy accessibility to nearby freeways and truck routes.
 The Wilmington Industrial Park is a suitable industrial area to permit trucking-related uses.

 The Wilmington-Harbor City CPA is located near the harbor and the Port of Los Angeles and Port of Long Beach.
-Due to its location, the CPA's communities face extreme impacts stemming from the Ports and port-related industries, including trucking-related uses.
+Due to its location, the Wilmington and Harbor City communities face extreme impacts stemming from the Ports and port-related industries, including trucking-related uses.
 These adverse impacts have spilled into residential neighborhoods and public rights-of-way.
 The unprecedented crisis at the Ports due to the impact of the global pandemic on the supply chain is causing further expansion of these uses into new locations that abut sensitive residential areas.
 Trucking-related uses perpetuate longstanding negative health and environmental impacts on the community, including visual blight and noise from truck idling on public streets and unpermitted stacking of cargo containers near residential neighborhoods, and create negative health and environmental impacts to the community.

 Since the adoption of Ordinance No.187552, the Department has continued its work to complete the tasks necessary to adopt the Wilmington-Harbor City Community Plan Update.
-In particular, Planning staff is in the process of finalizing new zones that will address the establishment, and/or enlargement of trucking-related uses near residential uses.
-Having completed extensive community outreach to identify important land use issues impacting the area, the community plan update process has provided the Planning Department the opportunity to address community concerns regarding incompatible land use patterns and draft the necessary changes to zoning regulations.
+Planning staff is in the process of finalizing new zones that will address the establishment, and/or enlargement of trucking-related uses near residential areas.
+New land use designations and zoning will determine the appropriate permission levels (prohibited, by-right or Conditional Use Permit) and use standards such as distance separation, screening, and enclosure requirements for all trucking-related uses.
+Through extensive community outreach, Planning identified important land use issues impacting the area, the community plan update process has provided the Planning Department the opportunity to address community concerns regarding incompatible land use patterns and draft the necessary changes to zoning regulations.
 The draft goals, policies, and implementation programs of the Wilmington- Harbor City Community Plan Update seek to protect residential areas from adverse impacts caused by nearby heavy or incompatible industrial uses.
-The proposed Plan will establish a Hybrid Industrial land use in select areas to create a physical buffer between residential and heavy industrial areas to mitigate health, environmental and nuisance issues that arise from the existing incompatible land use patterns.
+The proposed Plan will establish a

-City Council CF 22-0231 Page 3
+PLUM Committee CF 22-0231 Page 3